TheWebWeWeave/TheDonaldSchulzProject/site/content/post/Future_Releases.md

 Being married and with some help of some therapy I had to learn how to express into words what I was feeling.
 I could no long bottle up these emotions and process them through playing.
 My wife wants to know what is going on with me.

 ## Finding my Voice
 This collection of songs is really about that journey.
-These songs are about me and the songs written by me are things that I am very personal to me.
+These songs are about me and the songs written by me are things that are very personal to me.